 What does short-term disability insurance pay for?

-Musculoskeletal injuries: This is when you have pain or injuries in the musculoskeletal region of your body, usually due to jarring of some kind.
+- Musculoskeletal injuries: This is when you have pain or injuries in the musculoskeletal region of your body.
 This is only for the short-term injury of the musculoskeletal system.
 The long-term disability would be covered under your long-term policy.

 Short-Term Disability Insurance Outside of Your Employment

 A lot of people think short-term disability insurance is only available through an employer.
 Nope, not the case.
 Short-term disability options are around nearly every corner.
-But if you're looking to get a look at all your best coverage options and prices from an agent who knows how to handle every turn, an independent insurance agent is the way to go.
+But if you'd like to get a look at all your best coverage options and prices from an agent who knows how to handle every turn, an independent insurance agent is the way to go.

 If your employer does offer you a short-term disability policy, it's likely that you will need more coverage.
 There are benefits that many employer-based programs don't include that are more of a catchall.
 And since you want options and a protective plan that works for you, you'll want to talk to an independent insurance agent to help fill in any gaps.